biolib/openprotein/README.md

 ...
 ```

+You can view a live dashboard of the model's performance by navigating to https://biolib.com/openprotein.
+You can customize this dashboard by forking https://github.com/biolib/openprotein-dashboard.

 ## Developing a Predictive Model
 See `models.py` for examples of how to create your own model.

+To run pylint on every commit, run `git config core.hooksPath git-hooks`.

 ## Using a Predictive Model
 See `prediction.py` for examples of how to use pre-trained models.